rodneyshupe/Cookbook/Recipes/Sauces/PeachSauce.rst

 Directions
 ----------

-1. Bring peaches, wine, sugar, vinegar, thyme sprigs, and salt to simmer in medium saucepan over medium-high heat.
-Reduce heat to medium and cook at strong simmer, stirring occasionally, until reduced to about 2 cups and spatula leaves trail when dragged through sauce, about 30 minutes.
-   Remove from heat and discard thyme sprigs.
+1. Bring peaches, wine, sugar, vinegar, thyme sprigs, and salt to a simmer in a medium saucepan over medium-high heat.
+Reduce heat to medium and cook at a strong simmer, stirring occasionally, until reduced to about 2 cups and the spatula leaves a trail when dragged through the sauce, about 30 minutes.
+Remove from heat and discard the thyme sprigs.
-2. When ready to serve, stir mustard into sauce and rewarm over low heat.
+2. Stir mustard into the sauce and rewarm over low heat when ready to serve.